Exeter Ship Canal: 20th century

 The fall of commercial traffic in the 1960s coincided with the rise of leisure use of the canal.
 In the 1970s, the basin provided the backdrop for the filming of quayside activity in the historical drama The Onedin Line, even though the series was supposed to be set in Liverpool.
 In 2002 the future of the canal looked brighter when the city basin was included in a £24 million redevelopment scheme by Exeter Quay Developments, a consortium led by the construction company McAlpine.
 The quay area retains a mix of Georgian and Victorian buildings, repurposed for modern use, including the custom house which dates from 1681.
 The basin has seen a lot of redevelopment, including residential buildings in a mock warehouse style, with the older buildings finding new uses as antique shops, cafes, restaurants and studios.
 The canal basin itself is popular for a range of water sports, including canoeing, rowing and kayaking.

-Throughout the year the Butts Ferry, a small hand powered passenger ferry, operates across the river by Exeter quay and canal basin during the day, though there is a footbridge close at hand.
-A ferry has been operating here since at least 1641.